jake-landersweb/jake_code/swift/dynamic_page_view/README.md

 Now, we need to create the actual view the content will be hosted in.

-Also, there are a few parameters that are going to be needed for handling swiping between pages, so we will intialize those here.
+Also, there are a few parameters that are going to be needed for handling swiping between pages, so we will initialize those here.

 ```swift
 // for controlling swipe animation and offset